fractalclockwork/hpc-runner/docs/design.md

 Harness with Jenkins 2017 presentation)

 ### Page 5: Configuration
 This page shows settings that the user can toggle, or this could be a spot to upload configurations as well, given the needs!
+(Shawn: we may consider just splitting the settings for our application with another page for uploading or managing runner configurations, or just call this page "settings" and don't allow the uploading of configurations through the web UI at all.
+I'd lean towards the latter but it's fine either way)

 ## Design System

+The UI should have a clear, consistent and appealing visual theme and design language.
+Streamlit has its own configuration file that includes the ability to configure the theme (see https://docs.streamlit.io/develop/concepts/configuration/theming#working-with-theme-configuration-during-development and https://docs.streamlit.io/develop/api-reference/configuration/config.toml#theme) which should be the preferred method of modifying the visual theme of the UI.
+Note, it is also possible to fully customize the visual look of any component in streamlit, which can be done by loading a .css file with custom styling for a streamlit component.
+If a particular styling is desired outside of what is easy to configure using streamlit, note that you can use this method: https://medium.com/pythoneers/how-to-customize-css-in-streamlit-a-step-by-step-guide-761375318e05.

 Fonts: Streamlit basic font is fine imo

 Forms: For buttons, I think they should be in a different blue color for user attention.